qingpingmo/OCN/README.md

 This repository contains the official code for the paper:

-Orthogonal Common Neighbor: Less Redundancy, Less Deficiencies for Link Prediction
+OCN: Effectively Utilizing Higher-Order Common Neighbors for Better Link Prediction

 **Environment**